 - Change in mental status – confusion or disorientation

 The goal of septic shock treatment is to save lives and reduce complications.
 Treatment focuses on identifying and treating the infection, as well as supporting the organ systems that are affected by sepsis.
 With early diagnosis and aggressive treatment, septic shock can be managed effectively.

 In most cases, sepsis occurs when a patient has been hospitalised for too long or is recovering from a recent surgery.
 Sepsis can progress to septic shock within half a day.
-If you think you or someone you know may have septic shock, seek medical help immediately.
+If you think you or someone you know is experiencing any of the above-mentioned symptoms, seek medical help immediately.

 The doctor may request several tests to identify the causative agent of the infection that led to sepsis, how far along the infection is, the extent of organ damage, and/or any additional bacterial infections.
 These tests will usually be carried out.

 To check for infection, inflammation and organ damage.

 X-rays, ultrasound or computed tomography (CT) scans, to look for signs of infection or inflammation

 To identify the bacteria or other organisms causing the infection

 To measure levels of substances in the blood that may be indicative of septic shock.
 One of the markers checked is high levels of lactic acid in your blood, serum lactate.
 This is due to cells not utilising oxygen properly.